MariaTensor/Picsart-Academy-2.1/ensemble_methods_quiz.md

 **Answer:** C
 **Explanation:** Averaging many trees reduces variance and overfitting compared to a single tree.

-### 10. Which of the following is a disadvantage of Bagging?
+### 10. Which of the following can help prevent overfitting in Random Forests?

-- A) It increases bias significantly
+- A) Using very deep trees

-- B) It requires sequential training
+- B) Increasing the number of features considered at each split

-- C) It may not reduce bias if the base learners are weak
+- C) Limiting tree depth and increasing number of trees

-- D) It cannot be used for regression
+- D) Training only one tree

 **Answer:** C
-**Explanation:** Bagging reduces variance, but cannot fix high bias from weak base learners.
+**Explanation:** Limiting depth prevents individual trees from overfitting, while more trees reduce variance.

 ### 11. How does AdaBoost assign importance to base learners in the final model?
 - A) By the training error of each learner